alexanderlars/advanced_python_continuation_project/README.md

 * **Negative Correlation:** There is a strong negative correlation between receiving educational support and the final grade.
 This is interpreted as a reactive indicator: students are assigned support *because* they are already struggling.
 * **Other Negative Factors:** As expected, variables such as past `failures`, high `absences`, and frequent going out (`goout`) negatively impact the grade.
 * **Positive Correlation:** Factors providing stability and resources showed positive effects.
 These include `studytime`, access to `internet`, and having a parent as a teacher (`Fjob_teacher`).
-    * *Note:* The model also identified the mother's job (e.g., in health) as a positive factor.
-Rather than a coincidence, this likely serves as a proxy for the family's socioeconomic status and educational background.
+    * *Note:* The model also identified the mother's job (for example in health) as a positive factor.
+Rather than a coincidence, this likely serves as a result of the family's socioeconomic status and educational background.

 ### 2. What matters less?
 (Low Impact Features)
 Surprisingly, some factors often assumed to be important showed little to no impact on the final grade in this dataset: